d-morrison/IntroStatActivities/_book/07-A10-inference-1cat-theory.md

 \newpage

-12. Write a conclusion based on the value of the p-value.

-\vspace{0.5in}

 #### Theory-based confidence interval {-}

 To calculate a theory-based 95\% confidence interval for $\pi$, we will first find the **standard error** of $\hat{p}$ by plugging in the value of $\hat{p}$ for $\pi$ in $SD(\hat{p})$: